web-vision/wv_deepltranslate/README.md

 ## Translating Content Elements and TCA Records - Editor users

-For the perfect working of deepltranslate with editor users , we need to make sure that the editor has some necessary permissions in `Access Lists`.
+For the perfect working of wv_deepltranslate with editor users , we need to make sure that the editor has some necessary permissions in `Access Lists`.
 Make sure editors have the following permissions:

 * Tables (modify) - Better provide permission to all core tables and necessary third party extension tables.